-There are two types of health professionals involved in x-ray examinations, they
+There are two types of health professionals involved in x-ray examinations

-Diagnosing chest conditions – detecting conditions such as: pneumonia, lung cancer and heart failure.
+Chest conditions: such as pneumonia, lung cancer and heart failure.

-Lying or standing on an examination table (depending on which body part is examined), a radiographer will place you between the x-ray machine and the imaging device which captures the x-rays.
+You will be asked to lie or stand on an examination table (depending on which body part is examined).
+A radiographer will place you between the x-ray machine and the imaging device which captures the x-rays.

 While each image is taken, the radiographer will man the controls from behind a screen, calling instructions to you as necessary.